 The commonwealth ended fiscal 2019 with a stabilization fund balance of \$3.4 billion, with net inflows of \$1.4 billion representing a 71% gain over fiscal 2018 year-end balance.
 The increase was primarily driven by deposits of surplus capital gains tax revenue and end of year operating surplus.
-The current year budget projects the balance to grow to nearly \$4.0 billion or 13% of projected tax revenue (see Exhibit 6).
+The balance was projected to grow to nearly \$4.0 billion or 13% of projected tax revenue (see Exhibit 8).
+The commonwealth has not yet announced how it plans to close its projected budget gap for fiscal 2020, but the use of reserves remains an option that could reduce this figure.